 Daniel Siegal, a clinical professor of psychiatry and an expert in adolescent anxiety, refers to this as ‘flipping the lid’ and promotes the hand model of the brain as a way of understanding acute distress.
 According to his model, ‘flipping the lid’ is what happens when the lower, limbic parts of our brain take over and react (fight-flight-freeze) and our cortical, or thinking brain becomes disconnected.
 Key parts of the brain are immobilised; we cannot learn, communicate our needs, stay connected with others or problem-solve in this state.

 Experiencing acute stress does not necessarily mean that the patient will go on to develop Post Traumatic Stress Disorder (PTSD); in fact, the evidence suggests that only a small proportion of people who experience traumatic events develop formally diagnosable PTSD.
 Acute stress reactions and the development of subsequent PTSD can be exacerbated by difficulties prior to the incident and injury such as adverse childhood events, prior trauma, substance misuse and addiction, mental health difficulties or disabilities such as ADHD and autism.

-Behaviours that are very challenging for staff to manage, especially in a ward environment, can be understood in a more helpful way when we consider the fight-flight-freeze response.
-Let’s take a look at the impact of the flight-fight-freeze response on Jenna’s behaviour.
+Behaviours that are very challenging for staff to manage, especially in a ward environment, can be understood more helpful when considering the fight-flight-freeze response.
+Let’s look at the flight-fight-freeze response’s impact on Jenna’s behaviour.